-The Historian Laureate works closely with the Edmonton Historical Board and the

-    Edmonton Heritage Council, which jointly administer the City’s Historian
+The Historians Laureate work closely with the Edmonton Historical Board and the Edmonton Heritage Council, which jointly support the City’s Historian Laureate program.

-    Laureate program.

 Historian Laureate Activities

 Over a century ago, Indigenous people welcomed Syrians to the prairies.
 During one of those early meetings the newcomers attempted to trade using British sterling, the Indigenous people had no need for currency, they suggested food instead, and a shared feast ensued.

 Cheryl and Omar are inheritors of this feast.
 Their stories come together in response to another group of Syrians that arrived in Edmonton in 2015.
 They began by welcoming these newcomers at the airport with Indigenous song and dance, and grew to realize there was more to explore.

 Cheryl is the Executive Director of the Bent Arrow Traditional Healing Society and has been with Bent Arrow just about since its inception over a quarter-century ago.
 Now she oversees a suite of 21 different programs and services.
 The organization's programming connects indigenous clients to the city around them, and helps them build skills and resilience that they can use in other parts of their lives.